top of page

 • Increase a sense of control

-Given that hypnotherapy is safe and low in side effects, it is an excellent complementary therapy that can offer substantial support.
+Given that hypnotherapy is generally considered safe and low in side effects, it is an excellent complementary therapy that can offer substantial support for complex patients.
 Sessions are gentle, personalised to each individual, taking into account their symptoms, emotional state and preferences.
 In general, after hypnotherapy most people feel some immediate relief, they feel more relaxed and positive and they often experience improvements in sleep.
 While just one session can help the patient feel better, it's often the case that successive sessions increase the benefits.

 References